magnetikonline/php-google-spreadsheet-api/README.md

 # Google Spreadsheets PHP API
 PHP library allowing read/write access to existing Google Spreadsheets and their data.
-Uses the [version 3 API](https://developers.google.com/google-apps/spreadsheets/), which is the latest at time of writing.
+Uses the [version 3 API](https://developers.google.com/sheets/api/v3/), which is now on a deprecation path (as of February 2017) in favor of a version 4 API.

 Since this API uses [OAuth2](https://oauth.net/2/) for client authentication a *very lite* (and somewhat incomplete) set of [classes for obtaining OAuth2 tokens](oauth2) is included.